Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

 If the polynomial $\gamma(x)$ has nonnegative coefficients, one usually says that $p(x)$ is \emph{$\gamma$-positive}.
 Since $Z_{\M}(t)$ is indeed palindromic and has degree $k=\rk(\M)$, one can consider a polynomial $\gamma_{\M}(t)\in\mathbb{Z}[t]$ of degree $\lfloor\frac{\rk(\M)}{2}\rfloor$ and satisfying:

-From this definition and Theorem \ref{thm:properties-zeta}, it is not difficult to conclude that the polynomial $\gamma_{\M}(t)$ satisfies analogous properties.
-The valuativeness of the $Z$-polynomial implies that the map $\M \mapsto \gamma_{\M}(t)$ is a valuative invariant as well.
-In \cite[Conjecture 5.6]{ferroni-nasr-vecchi} the authors conjectured that the polynomial $\gamma_{\M}(t)$ always has non-negative coefficients.
-Due to properties of $\gamma$-polynomials, see for example \cite{gal,athanasiadis-gamma-positivity}, proving this conjecture would provide a different proof of the unimodality of the $Z$-polynomial, which originally was established in \cite{bradenhuh} as a consequence of the hard Lefschetz property in the intersection cohomology module of the matroid $\M$. \end{remark}
+It is not difficult to conclude that the polynomial $\gamma_{\M}(t)$ satisfies analogous properties.
+The valuativeness of the $Z$-polynomial implies that the map $\M \mapsto \gamma_{\M}(t)$ is a valuative invariant as well. \end{remark}

-We want to warn the reader that the calculation of any of these polynomials, even for uniform matroids, might be a difficult task.
-Using the definitions as they were stated, even the calculation of these polynomials with a computer is slow for matroids of rather small cardinality.
-It is challenging to find a combinatorial interpretation of their coefficients.
+We want to warn the reader that the calculation of the Kazhdan--Lusztig and $Z$-polynomials, even for uniform matroids, is a difficult task.
+Using the definitions as they were stated, the computation of these polynomials with a computer is slow for matroids of rather small cardinality.
+It is a challenging open problem to find a combinatorial interpretation of their coefficients.
 To have a glimpse of the type of polynomial we are facing, we present the following example.

 \begin{example} For uniform matroids we have the following closed formulas.
 As mentioned above, their derivation is non trivial and, in some cases, one needs to use an ``equivariant'' version of the Kazhdan--Lusztig polynomials to get an expression that later is simplified by applying binomial identities (see \cite{gedeon-proudfoot-young-equivariant}).
-We refer to \cite[Theorem 1.3]{gao-uniform} and \cite[Theorem 3.3]{gaoinverse} for further details.
+We refer to \cite[Theorem~1.3]{gao-uniform} for further details.
 We have:

 Notice that in the definition of the $Z$-polynomial, we have summands of the form $t^{\rk(F)} P_{\M/F}(t)$ where $F$ is a flat of $\M$.
 In particular, for $\M = \U_{k,n}$ all the contractions are uniform matroids.
 Hence, an elementary counting argument yields